Installment Agreements for Tax Repayment

 Not everyone will qualify for a PPIA, and even if you do, it may or may not be the best tax resolution strategy for your situation.

 Like all agreements with the IRS, a PPIA requires that you complete financial information that will be reviewed and verified.
-You will also be required to address equity in assets that can be utilized to reduce or fully pay the amount of the outstanding liability.
+You will also be required to address equity in assets that can be utilized to diminish the liability.

 If you are accepted, you will be subject to a subsequent financial review every two years, which makes it different from an Offer in Compromise.
 As a result of this review, the amount of the installment payments could increase or the agreement could be terminated, if your financial condition improves.